sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 # 6 Big Data File Formats Compared, Pt.
 3
-Over the last 2 articles of this series, we have discussed different Big Data file formats and their overall characteristics.
+Over the last two articles of this series, we have discussed different Big Data file formats and their overall characteristics.
 We have also performed writing & reading examples using different Python modules & methods.

-In this section, we will focus on making a side-by-side comparison of the performance of the formats reviewed.
-We will evaluate writing times, reading times and file sizes.
+In this section, we will focus on comparing the performance of the formats reviewed.
+We will evaluate writing times, reading times, and file sizes.

-We will then conclude this series by reviewing specific use-cases for each one of the formats, as well as discuss some recommendations.
+We will then conclude this series by reviewing specific use cases for each one of the formats, as well as discussing some recommendations.

-This section will be lengthier than the previous ones and will involve more code.
+This section will be longer than the previous ones and involve more code.
 We'll be using Python scripts which can be found in the [Blog Article Repo](https://github.com/pabloaguirrenck/blog/tree/master/big-data/6-big-data-file-formats-compared).

 ---